huangli712/ACGui/docs/src/index.md

 # ACGui

-*A web-based graphic user interface for the ACFlow package*
+*A web-based graphic user interface for ACFlow*

 !!! info

     Thank you for using ACGui.
 This documentation will help you to be familiar with and explore the ACGui toolkit.
-It is just compatible with ACGui v0.8.0-devel.250403.
+It is just compatible with ACGui v1.0.0-devel.250405.

 !!! warning